deepeshAg/GitDox/README.md

 1. **README Format**: Configure different styles for generated READMEs based on specific needs.
 2. **Custom Templates**: Create tailored documentation templates that align with organizational branding.
 3. **PR Behavior Control**: Set rules on when GitDox creates documentation pull requests—either automatically or manually.

+### ESLint Configuration
+The project employs ESLint with a configuration focused on Next.js best practices defined in `eslint.config.mjs`.
+The rule `"react/no-unescaped-entities"` has been turned off to accommodate specific content requirements.

 ## FAQ